New publications

-Filipinos will be given out free condoms to reduce the rate of population growth
+Filipinos will be given free condoms to reduce population growth rate

 All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.